 Clifton Beach

 Clifton Beach is a very peaceful 6 km long beach located 20 minutes’ drive from Cairns city center.
 With its magnificent leaning palm trees that run along the coast, it is the ideal beach to get away from the bustle of the city.
 There too, the beach has a supervised swimming area.
-Small hotel complexes are present around the beach.
+The beachfront is well-maintained with a parkland and equipped with barbecue facilities, picnic tables.
+There is also a playground, making it an excellent spot for gatherings with friends and family.

 Ellis Beach